LAST UPDATED: 26 March 2020

 In all my years on Carte Blanche, this is one of the worst cases of animal cruelty I've seen.”Derek Watts, Carte Blanche anchor

-This powerful story on Carte Blanche revealed the multitude of reasons why South African authorities should not agree to supply their sheep to the live export industry.
-You can also watch the full show on the Carte Blanche homepage.
+A powerful story on Carte Blanche revealed the multitude of reasons why South African authorities should not agree to supply their sheep to the live export industry.

 A watchful eye

 As with so many animal industries, the ongoing existence and profitability of the global live export trade depends on its ability to operate without scrutiny.